SysKitTeam/docs-spconsultant/how-to/best-practices/create-custom-best-practices-reports.md

 # Create Custom Best Practices Reports

-This section describes how SharePoint administrators can use SPDocKit to create Best Practice reports for a SharePoint Farm.
+This section describes how SharePoint administrators and consultants can use SPDocKit Consultant to create Best Practice reports for a SharePoint Farm.
 In this guide, we will show you how you can build a report that counts the number of content databases per Web application.

 1. After loading/importing a snapshot, go to the Best Practices tab in your navigation bar.
 To create a custom report, click **New**.
 2. The Best Practice wizard will open.
 Type in the **Name** and the **Description** of your new report.
 Select a Location and then click Next to continue.